 Why You Should Trust Us

-In order to find the best mountain bike grips available today, we rummaged around our bike toolboxes, mounted every grip we could get our paws on, and hit the trails to test how each stood up to on-trail abuse.
-The GearJunkie staff is composed of a number of trail hogs who love to crank out long days, and we put our collective knowledge together here to test the best of the best mountain bike grips.
+In order to find the best mountain bike grips available today, we mounted every grip we could get our paws on and hit the trails to test the cushioning, control, and robustness of each.
+The GearJunkie staff is composed of a number of trail hogs who love to crank out long days, and we put our collective experience together to test the best of the best mountain bike grips.

-The mountain biking market is constantly changing, and our testing follows that trend.
+The mountain biking market constantly changes, and our testing follows that trend.
 As new mountain bike grips hit the market, rest assured that we’re putting them to the test and will update our guide accordingly.

 Buyer’s Guide: How to Choose Mountain Bike Grips